 Last night I woke up in the middle of the night, and while I was lying there, in that place between awake and asleep, I started thinking about that bagel.

-I was thinking about the Israelites, and how, as God led them through the desert, He fed them with manna from Heaven.
-Fresh manna every day (apart from the Sabbath) (Exodus 16)
+I was thinking about the Israelites, and how, as God led them through the desert, He fed them with manna from Heaven – fresh manna every day (Exodus 16)

 God – The provider of fresh manna every day.

 Manna from Heaven was what God used to sustain the children of Israel enroute to the Promised Land.
 He stipulated that they were only to collect what they could eat for that day.
 They were not to hoard manna for future consumption.

 Sometimes in our walk with God, we try the ‘long-life bread’ approach.

 We remember what God did last week, or said to us 3 days ago, and try to nourish our hearts and encourage ourselves on these things.
 Yes, The Bible teaches us to store God’s word in our hearts, and to remember His deeds, but what I felt God speaking to me about specifically this morning was trying to feed myself spiritually on yesterday’s stale bread.